numpy/numpy/doc/source/reference/c-api/data_memory.rst

 carries with it the functions used at the time of its instantiation, and these will be used to reallocate or free the data memory of the instance.

-NumPy stores the memory handler state in a py:mod:`context variable
+NumPy stores the memory handler state in a :py:mod:`context variable
 <python:contextvars>`, allowing different threads or async tasks to have
 independent configurations.
 See :ref:`context_local` for more information.